Learning Causally Disentangled Representations via the Principle of Independent Causal Mechanisms: Experimental Evaluation

-\textbf{Evaluation Metrics.} The DCI metric \cite{eastwood2018a} quantifies the degree to which ground-truth factors and learned latents are in one-to-one correspondence.
+\paragraph{Evaluation Metrics.} The DCI metric \cite{eastwood2018a} quantifies the degree to which ground-truth factors and learned latents are in one-to-one correspondence.
 We compute the DCI disentanglement ($D$) and completeness ($C$) scores, which are based on a feature importance matrix quantifying the degree to which each latent code is important for predicting each ground truth causal factor.
-The feature importance matrix is computed using gradient-boosted trees (GBT).
 The informativeness ($I$) score is the prediction error in the latent factors predicting the ground-truth generative factors and is constant ($I=0$) throughout all datasets and models, so we omit it for brevity.
 We train models with $3$ random seeds and select the median DCI score to report.
-It is often important that we achieve the robustness of groups of features in the latent variable with respect to interventions on groups of generative factors.
-To evaluate how changes in the generative factors affect the latent factors, we compute the interventional robustness score (IRS) \cite{ICML-2019-SuterMSB}, which is similar to an $R^2$ value.
+We note that DCI is highly correlated with other disentanglement metrics, such as MCC, with strong connections to identifiability \cite{eastwood2023dcies}.
+To evaluate how changes in the generative factors affect the latent factors, we compute the interventional robustness score (IRS) \cite{pmlr-v97-suter19a}, which is similar to an $R^2$ value.